AboveColin/HA-Philips-Pet-Series/README.md

 ## Authentication

-This integration uses OAuth2 tokens (access_token and refresh_token) to authenticate with the PetsSeries API.
+This integration uses OAuth2 tokens (an Access Token and Refresh Token) to authenticate with the PetsSeries API.
 Follow the steps below to obtain and set up your tokens.

 ### Obtaining Tokens